 Universities are valuable economic and social drivers in communities, providing jobs and educational opportunities, and drawing bright minds from around the world for studying and researching.
-Most cities with universities also face challenges arising from the conversion of historic single family homes in established neighborhoods to student rental housing.
+Most cities with universities also face challenges arising from the conversion of historic single-family homes in established neighborhoods to student rental housing.
 This conversion can sometimes bring negative impacts, including illegal parking, late night noise, litter, increased traffic, and decreased supply of for-sale housing.

-Student rental conversions in established neighborhoods occurs partially due to the fact that on-campus housing at ECU and most other universities houses only a portion of the total student body, relying on the private rental market to supply the remaining housing demand.

-In response to these problems communities around the country are seeking collaborative initiatives to ensure an adequate supply of affordable student housing without compromising homeownership and community stability in adjacent and often historic neighborhoods.
+Student rental conversions occur in established neighborhoods partially because only a portion of the student body at ECU is housed in on-campus housing.
+This is true of most other universities as well.
+They rely on the private rental market to supply the remaining housing demand.
+In response to these problems, communities around the country are seeking collaborative initiatives to ensure an adequate supply of affordable student housing without compromising homeownership and community stability in adjacent and often historic neighborhoods.